TheUnstoppable1990/HDC/HDC/README.md

 <details open>
 	<summary><h3>Dino Pun Cards</h3></summary>

-	Paleontologist: Grabs a Random Dinosaur card to give to the player
+	Dig Site: Grabs a Random Dinosaur card to give to the player

 	Ankylosaurus: Does Thorns damage, lots of knockback